edendenis/freecad/README.md

-# Como configurar/instalar o `FreeCAD` no Linux Ubuntu
+# Como configurar/instalar o `FreeCAD` no `Linux Ubuntu`

 ## Resumo

-Neste documento estão contidos os principais comandos e configurações para configurar/instalar o `FreeCAD` no Linux Ubuntu.
+Neste documento estão contidos os principais comandos e configurações para configurar/instalar o `FreeCAD` no `Linux Ubuntu`.

 ## _Abstract_

-_In this document are contained the main commands and settings to set up/install the `FreeCAD` on Linux Ubuntu._
+_In this document are contained the main commands and settings to set up/install the `FreeCAD` on `Linux Ubuntu`._

 ## Descrição [2]